-Under the same DH assumption, the adversary cannot learn the symmetric key $k$ which is used to encrypt the message either.
-Moreover, all messages are padded to a fixed length of $\messagelen$.
-Thus, the adversary cannot distinguish between the two situations based on message content or length.

-As a result, all messages sent between sender $S$ and receiver $R$ are indistinguishable to the adversary on the cryptographic layer.
-We now show that the post and retrieve times of the messages are also independent of whether the message is a cover message or a conversation message.
+We now show that the post and retrieve times of the messages are also independent of whether the message is a cover message or a conversation message:

 \emph{Sender}.
-The ``cover keys'' and ``sending messages'' processes of \phcover are by design independent of whether a conversation message should be sent or not.
-In the ``sending messages'' process, the sender sends real or cover messages to the recipient at a constant rate $\ratecoversend$.
-The send times are independent of whether the sender's queue for the receiver is empty or not.
+The ``cover keys'' and ``sending messages'' processes of \phcover are, by design, independent of whether a conversation message should be sent or not.
+The sender sends (real or cover) messages to the recipient at a constant rate $\ratecoversend$.
+The send times are independent of whether the sender has a real message for the receiver.

 \emph{Receiver}.
 The receiver is listening to both conversation and cover messages from the sender.
-Therefore, as soon as it is notified of a new message, \phrecvproc will retrieve this message.
-The retrieval time therefore does not depend on the type of message. \end{proof}
+As soon as it a new message notification arrives, \phrecvproc will retrieve this message.
+Therefore, the retrieval time does \emph{not} depend on the type of message. \end{proof}

 As a corollary of the unobservability proof, we have the following theorem. \begin{theorem} The pigeonhole protects the secrecy of messages from non-participants including the communication server. \end{theorem}